top of page

 Frequently Asked Questions

 Yes.
-Notaries are independent professionals and may cancel if circumstances require it.
+Notaries are independent and may cancel if needed.

-Choose a mobile notary service with multiple notaries and built-in backup.
+Choose a mobile notary service with built-in backup.

 Comments